kubahirsch/polski-tiktok-quora/README.md

 4. wait for load selenium.
 Jak ktoś ma słaby internet to scraper może nie działać

 ## What next 🛠
-1. Making screens from playwright
+1. Making screens with playwright
-2. Making whole tik tok with movie py
+2. Taking some random background
+2. Bot will wdit screens, background and audio